Vulnerable Children in a Digital World

 FOR ONLINE SAFETY RESOURCES AND NEWS www.esafetyforschools.com

 The CYBERSURVEY is an annual online survey exploring young people’s digital experiences.
-It is now in its 10th year.
+This is the 11th year.
+Your school can take part and there is no charge.

-The survey covers all aspects of online life for 10-16 year olds.
-There are vital messages for educators on trends, staff training, Equality rmonitoring and safeguarding.
+The survey covers all aspects of online life for 11-16 year olds.
+There are vital messages for educators on young people’s digital lives.
+Use what is learned for staff training, equality monitoring and safeguarding.
 Your action plans will be informed by this annual survey.
+Stay up to date and adjust your online safety practice.

-Find out how your group of schools, academy chain or local authority area can participate.
-Tel 0208 9794991 More…
+- Find out how your group of schools, academy chain or local authority area can participate.

 FREE Cybersurvey reports and briefing papers or read about our academic research partnership.